Rublev upsets top-seeded Thiem to reach Hamburg semifinals

-HAMBURG, Germany (AP) — Top-seeded Dominic Thiem was upset by Andrey Rublev in the quarterfinals of the Hamburg European Open, losing 7-6 (3), 7-6 (5) Friday.
+HAMBURG, Germany (AP) — Top-seeded Dominic Thiem was upset by Andrey Rublev of Russia in the quarterfinals of the Hamburg European Open, losing 7-6 (3), 7-6 (5) on Friday.

 Rublev, who beat a top-10 player for only the second time, recovered from two breaks in the first set to eliminate the two-time French Open finalist.

-The 78th-ranked Rublev will next face either third-seeded Fabio Fognini or Pablo Carreno Busta.
+The 78th-ranked Rublev will next face Pablo Carreno Busta after the Spaniard beat third-seeded Fabio Fognini 3-6, 6-2, 7-6 (4).

-Defending champion Nikoloz Basilashvili also advanced, beating Hugo Dellien 6-2, 6-3.
-The fourth-seeded Georgian will next face either second-seeded Alexander Zverev or Filip Krajinovic.
+Second-seeded Alexander Zverev is safely through after the German survived a scare before rallying to beat Filip Krajinovic 2-6, 7-5, 6-2.

+Krajinovic was a set and a break up and serving for the match before Zverev recovered, breaking back with a backhand down the line, much to the delight of his home crowd.

 More AP tennis: https://apnews.com/apf-Tennis and https://twitter.com/AP_Sports